-The 140,000 square foot International Spy Museum comprises galleries, educational resources, a lecture hall and a multi-function event space.
+The 140,000 square foot International Spy Museum, now at its new location in Southwest Washington, DC, comprises galleries, educational resources, a lecture hall and a multi-function event space.
 With a visitor experience – exhibitions, media, retail, lobby, and graphics – designed by Gallagher and Associates, the museum opened in the spring of 2019.

 Chris Costa is Executive Director of the attraction.
 He talked to Blooloop about the museum, its innovative storytelling and immersive design, the reopening, the COVID-19 crisis, and how his background gives him a particular insight into the museum’s subject matter.

 Costa, a former intelligence officer, served as the Special Assistant to the President and Senior Director for Counterterrorism on the National Security Council (NSC).
 In this role, he was responsible for coordinating counterterrorism policy and strategy as well as US hostage recovery activities.

 He has 34 years of progressive national security experience, with success in strategy policy, special operations, counterintelligence, and human intelligence.
 Costa has been deployed on multiple contingencies and to combat operations in the Republic of Panama, Afghanistan, and Iraq.

 His most recent assignment was with the United States Special Operations Command (USSOCOM) as a Program Director in the Operations Directorate.
 His military awards and decorations include the Defense Superior Service Medal, Legion of Merit, and two Bronze Stars.
 In May 2013, he was inducted into USSOCOM’s Commando Hall of Honor for extraordinary and enduring service to Special Operations Forces.